-Methods :For this systematic review, а comprehensive search strategy was devised to identify relevant interventional studies addressing blood-borne infections among healthcare workers.
-The search was conducted across multiple electronic databases, including PubMed/MEDLINE, Embase, Scopus, Web of Science, and Cochrane Library.
-The search strategy utilized a combination of Medical Subject Headings (MeSH) terms and keywords related to blood-borne infections (e.g., "HIV," "hepatitis B," "hepatitis C," "bloodborne pathogens"), healthcare workers (e.g., "health personnel," "healthcare professionals ,"nurse" "doctors"), interventions and (e.g., "intervention," "preventive measures," "postexposure prophylaxis").
+Methods :For this systematic review, а comprehensive search strategy was devised to identify relevant interventional studies addressing among healthcare blood-borne infections workers.
+The search was conducted across multiple electronic databases. including PubMed/MEDLINE.
+Embase, Scopus, Web of Science, and Cochrane Library.
+The search strategy utilized a combination of Medical Subject Headings (MeSH) terms and keywords related to blood-borne infections (e.g., "HIV," "hepatitis B," "hepatitis C," "bloodborne pathogens"), healthcare workers (e.g., "health personnel," "healthcare professionals ,"nurse" "doctors"). and interventions (e.g., "intervention." "preventive measures," "postexposure prophylaxis").
 Boolean operators (AND, OR) were employed to refine the search and ensure the retrieval of relevant studies.
 Inclusion criteria were established a priori to guide the selection of studies.
 Only interventional studies (including randomized controlled trials, quasiexperimental studies, and controlled before-andafter studies) were eligible for inclusion.
 Studies had to focus on healthcare workers as the study population and examine interventions aimed at preventing or managing blood-borne infections, including but not limited to hepatitis B, hepatitis C, and HIV.
 There were no restrictions based on publication date or language.
-Exclusion criteria encompassed non-interventional studies (e.g., observational studies, case reports, reviews), studies not involving healthcare workers, and studies not addressing blood-borne infections or relevant interventions.
+Exclusion criteria non-interventional studies (e.g., encompassed observational studies, case reports, reviews). studies not involving healthcare workers, and studies not addressing blood-borne infections or relevant interventions.
 The initial search yielded a total of 2,500 potentially relevant articles across the selected databases.
 After removing duplicates, the titles and abstracts of the remaining articles were screened independently by two reviewers to assess their eligibility based on the predefined inclusion and exclusion criteria.
-Discrepancies reviewers were resolved through between discussion, with consensus reached on the final selection of studies for full-text review.
+Discrepancies resolved through between reviewers were discussion, with consensus reached on the final selection of studies for full-text review.
 During the full-text review phase, the selected articles underwent thorough examination to ascertain their suitability for inclusion in the systematic review.
-Any discrepancies uncertainties or regarding eligibility were resolved through consensus or consultation with a third reviewer.
-Following the full-text review, a total of 75 interventional studies were deemed eligible for inclusion in the systematic review.
-Data extraction was then carried out by two independent reviewers using a standardized data extraction form.
-Extracted data included study characteristics (e.g., author(s), publication year, study design), participant characteristics (e.g., sample size, demographics), intervention details of intervention, duration, (e.g., type components), outcomes (e.g., incidence of bloodborne infections, adherence to preventive measures), and key findings.
-Any discrepancies or inconsistencies in data extraction were resolved through discussion or consultation with third reviewer.
-Subsequently, the a methodological quality and risk of bias of the included studies were assessed using appropriate tools tailored to the study designs, such as the Cochrane Risk of Bias Tool for randomized controlled trials and the Risk of Bias in Nonrandomized Studies of Interventions (ROBINS-I) non-randomized tool for studies.
-Ouality assessment was conducted independently by two reviewers, with any discrepancies resolved through discussion or consultation with a third reviewer.
+Any discrepancies or uncertainties regarding eligibility were resolved through consensus or consultation with a third reviewer.
+Following the full-text review, a total of 75 interventional studies were deemed eligible for systematic review.
+Data inclusion in the extraction was then carried out by two independent reviewers using a standardized data extraction form.
+Extracted data included study characteristics (e.g., author(s), publication year, study design), participant characteristics (e.g., sample size, demographics), intervention details (e.g., intervention, duration, type of components), outcomes (e.g., incidence of bloodborne infections, adherence to preventive measures), and key findings.
+Any discrepancies data extraction or inconsistencies in were resolved through discussion or consultation with third reviewer.
+Subsequently, а the methodological quality and risk of bias of the included studies were assessed using appropriate tools tailored to the study designs, such as the Cochrane Risk of Bias Tool for randomized controlled trials and the Risk of Bias in Nonrandomized Studies of Interventions (ROBINS-I) for non-randomized studies.
+Ouality tool assessment was conducted independently by two reviewers, with any discrepancies resolved through discussion or consultation with a third reviewer.
 Finally, the synthesized findings from the included studies were analyzed and interpreted to address the objectives of the systematic review, with a focus on identifying effective interventions for preventing and managing blood-borne infections among healthcare workers.